-Even with the new Queens Park Sports Centre there will still be a water deficit, whilst not significant to require additional / new pools in the short-term.
-Capacity could be increased by developing or supporting further pool provision linked with appropriate feasibility and business case development.
-This could include supporting options such as replacement of Brookfield School pool.
-The predicted growth in the borough further supports this and could provide in part funding.
-Swimming participation is growing and is the most popular sport in Chesterfield borough.
+1.116 Even with the new Queen's Park Sports Centre there will still be a water deficit, whilst not significant to require additional / new pools in the short-term.
+Capacity could be increased by potentially developing a learner pool at the Healthy Living Centre linked with appropriate feasibility and business case development.
+The predicted growth in Staveley further supports this and could provide in part funding.
+Swimming participation is growing and is the most popular sport in Chesterfield.